lineceptorg/react-browser-navigator/README.md

   // importing the property
   let { getCurrentPosition } = useNavigator();

-  // importing the property
+  // you can use it within the useEffect hook OR simply print the
-  useEffect(() => {
+  // string into the return statement useEffect(() => {
     if (!isNull(getCurrentPosition)) {
-      // you can use it within the useEffect hook OR simply print the
-      // string into the return statement
       console.log("getCurrentPosition", getCurrentPosition);
     }
   }, [getCurrentPosition]);